cjnankervis/Re-Climate/README.md

 ### Endpoints

 To get started with the API request code, first specify the URL to access the relevant Re-Climate API.
 Access is usually restricted to the following product items:
-- **Re-Climate Re-Forecasts**, supplying access to historical forecasts pre-2023 for validators
+- **Re-Climate Re-Forecasts**, supplying access to historical seasonal forecasts pre-2023 for validators
-- **Re-Climate Standard Subscription**, supplying access to forecasts for towns/ cities for general overview
+- **Re-Climate Standard Subscription**, supplying access to seasonal forecasts for towns/ cities for general overview
-- **Re-Climate Gauges Subscription**, supplying access to forecasts at rainfall gauge locations (England, Scotland or Wales)
+- **Re-Climate Gauges Subscription**, supplying access to seasonal forecasts at rainfall gauge locations (England, Scotland or Wales)
-- **Re-Climate Custom Subscription**, contaact [accounts@weatherlogistics.com](mailto:accounts@weatherlogistics.com)
+- **Re-Climate Custom Subscription**, contact [accounts@weatherlogistics.com](mailto:accounts@weatherlogistics.com) for a customised solution

 ## Re-Climate® Product